-This was instead of the usual requirements to perform one solo and one ensemble.
-Where the minimum combined duration is at least four minutes with the ensemble performance lasting at least one minute
+The requirements for June 2023 returned to the full pre-pandemic requirement.
+Students were required to perform one solo performance and one ensemble performance.
+Where the minimum combined duration is at least four minutes with the ensemble performance lasting at least one minute.